EpicEricEE/typst-equate/src/equate.typ

           )
         }
       )

+      // Step back counter to continue with the same main number in the next
+      // equation.
+We cannot allow the step here, as we might need the same
-      counter(math.equation).update(n => n - 1)
+      // main number when in a combine block. counter(math.equation).update(n => n - 1)
     } else {
       // Put lines in separate equations for per-line numbering.